B*Witched: 1999–2002: Awake and Breathe, O'Carroll's departure and break up

-In 1999 B*Witched appeared on the ABBA tribute single "Thank ABBA for the Music", which reached number four in the UK, and recorded a cover of "Does Your Mother Know" for the subsequent ABBAmania album and TV special.
+In 1999, B*Witched appeared on the ABBA tribute single "Thank ABBA for the Music", which reached number four in the UK, and recorded a cover of "Does Your Mother Know" for the subsequent ABBAmania album and TV special.
 Singing dolls of the group were made by Yaboom Toys in 1999.
-Along with Britney Spears, they performed the opening act for NSYNC's world tour.
+Along with Britney Spears, they performed the opening act for NSYNC's world tour NSYNC in Concert.
 B*Witched's second album, Awake and Breathe, released a year after their debut, peaked at number 5 on the charts and was certified Platinum.
 Singles from the album were less successful than earlier releases ("Jesse Hold On" reached number 4, "I Shall Be There" number 13 and "Jump Down" number 16 in the UK).
 After touring Europe and America, where they co-headlined the All That Music and More Festival with LFO and Blaque, the band began work on a third album.
 Three new songs were recorded: "Hold On" (featured in The Princess Diaries); a cover of Toni Basil's "Mickey" (featured in Bring It On); and a cover of Wild Cherry's "Play That Funky Music".
 The latter two appeared on their new American EP, Across America 2000, along with live tracks and the earlier cover of "Does Your Mother Know".

-In 2001, a third album was in the works, and the band had chosen "Where Will You Go?" as the new single.
+In 2001, the group had chosen "Where Will You Go?" as the lead single from their third studio album.
 On 4 July 2001, B*Witched made a guest appearance on the United States daytime television medical drama, General Hospital.
 In October, before the group could film a music video for "Where Will You Go?”, the girls received a phone call from their manager telling them their record label Sony had dropped them.
 In June 2002, after one year without signing a new record deal, O'Carroll left the band, unhappy with the forced hiatus.
 In September 2002 the group split.